telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/editing/editing-using-contextmenu.md

 ---
-title: Edit Using ContextMenu
+title: Edit by Using ContextMenu
-page_title: Edit Using ContextMenu | Kendo UI Scheduler
+page_title: Edit by Using ContextMenu | Kendo UI Scheduler
-description: "Learn how to edit the Kendo UI Scheduler widget by using Kendo UI ContextMenu."
+description: "Learn how to edit the Kendo UI Scheduler by using the Kendo UI ContextMenu widget."
-previous_url: /aspnet/web/scheduler/how-to/editing-using-contextmenu
+previous_url: /aspnet/web/scheduler/how-to/editing-using-contextmenu, /controls/scheduling/scheduler/how-to/editing-using-contextmenu
 slug: howto_edit_using_kendouicontextmenu_scheduler
 ---

-# Edit Using ContextMenu
+# Edit by Using ContextMenu

-The example below demonstrates how to edit the Kendo UI Scheduler widget by using Kendo UI ContextMenu.
+The following example demonstrates how to edit the Scheduler by using the Kendo UI ContextMenu widget.

 ###### Example